mir-group/pair_allegro/README.md

 cd build
 cmake ../cmake -DCMAKE_PREFIX_PATH=`python -c 'import torch;print(torch.utils.cmake_prefix_path)'`
 ```
-If you don't have PyTorch installed **OR** are using Kokkos, you need to download LibTorch from the [PyTorch download page](https://pytorch.org/get-started/locally/). **Ensure you download the cxx11 ABI version.** Unzip the downloaded file, then configure LAMMPS:
+If you don't have PyTorch installed **OR** are using Kokkos, you need to download LibTorch from the [PyTorch download page](https://pytorch.org/get-started/locally/). **Ensure you download the cxx11 ABI version if using Kokkos.** Unzip the downloaded file, then configure LAMMPS:
 ```bash
 cd lammps
 mkdir build